-FIGURE 3-4 Cluster Node Console Windows
+FIGURE 3-4 Cluster and Node Console Windows

 To type text into both node windows simultaneously, click the cursor in the Cluster Console window and type the text.
 The text does not display in the Cluster Console window.
 This ensures that both nodes execute the commands simultaneously.
-Note - The console windows for both clustered nodes are grouped (the three windows move in unison).
+Note - The console windows for both cluster nodes are grouped (the three windows move in unison).
 To ungroup the Cluster Console window from the node windows, select Options from the Hosts menu, and deselect the Group Term Windows checkbox.

-6. Use the ccp(1M) Cluster Console window to type the following command into both nodes simultaneously:
+6. In the Cluster Console window, type the following command into both nodes simultaneously: